Unidocs1/sphinx_repo_manager/source/samples_and_tutorials/unityexample.rst

 ``RegisterUser.cs``
 ~~~~~~~~~~~~~~~~~~~

 The ``RegisterUser.cs`` file contains example code for how to properly register a new user with the backend.
-In AcceleratXR, account creation is typically a two-step
+In Xsolla Backend, account creation is typically a two-step
 process.
 The first step is to create the actual user account record.
 Once the user account has been created then a second step is performed to create a password for
 the new user that will allow that person to login with their username and password in the future.
 Note that it is possible to create a user account without creating
 a password.